Isiah Kiner-Falefa Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.
+- The Padres pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (3.92).
+- The Padres have the 10th-ranked team ERA among all league pitching staffs (3.88).

-- Padres pitchers combine to surrender 55 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to give up 56 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

 © 2023 Data Skrive.
 All rights reserved.